Social adaptive behavior and oscillatory prevalence in an epidemic model on evolving random geometric graphs: Introduction

+We also conduct a comparative analysis of our proposed model with real-world COVID-19 data from different countries.
+Specifically, we show that a double threshold model where agents employ social distancing when the prevalence goes above a particular level and relax the restrictions when the prevalence goes below a level can describe the oscillations seen during the pandemic.
+We would like to emphasize that, while our idealized model can capture some aspects of the observed data, it is neither intended nor expected to capture all the complexities of a real-world pandemic.
+It should be viewed as a model with special emphasis put on the aspect of spatial adaptation behavior and its effect on disease dynamics.

 The paper is organized as follows.
 In Sec.~\ref{sec2}, we introduce the SIR model on evolving random geometric graphs and discuss its threshold behavior.
 We characterize the effect of the mobility of agents on the SIR dynamics.
 In Sec.~\ref{sec3}, we discuss the effect of non-pharmaceutical adaptive strategies by the agents on the dynamics of the epidemic and how that leads to oscillations in the prevalence.
-In Sec.~\ref{sec4}, we consider the effects of delays in implementing the adaptive strategies, followed by a discussion of our results in Sec.~\ref{sec5}.
+In Sec.~\ref{sec4}, we consider the effects of delays in implementing the adaptive strategies and compare it with real-world COVID-19 data in Sec.~\ref{sec5}, followed by a discussion of our results in Sec.~\ref{sec6}.